JueNae/DevOps-Projects/README.md

 5. **Integration with AWS Services**: It seamlessly integrates with other AWS services such as Amazon RDS (Relational Database Service), Amazon S3 (Simple Storage Service), Amazon SQS (Simple Queue Service), and Amazon CloudWatch, allowing developers to leverage additional functionality and resources.

-Overall, Elastic Beanstalk streamlines the process of deploying and managing web applications, reducing the complexity and overhead associated with traditional infrastructure management, and enabling developers to focus on building and improving their applications.